IMPORTANT SAFETY INFORMATION about RINVOQ® (upadacitinib)

 RINVOQ may cause serious side effects, including:

 - Serious infections.
 RINVOQ can lower your ability to fight infections.
 Serious infections have happened while taking RINVOQ, including tuberculosis (TB) and infections caused by bacteria, fungi, or viruses that can spread throughout the body.
 Some people have died from these infections.
 Your healthcare provider (HCP) should test you for TB before starting RINVOQ and check you closely for signs and symptoms of TB during treatment with RINVOQ.
 You should not start taking RINVOQ if you have any kind of infection unless your HCP tells you it is okay.
+If you get a serious infection, your HCP may stop your treatment until your infection is controlled.
 You may be at higher risk of developing shingles (herpes zoster).